Tae Keller is the Newbery Award-winning author of outstanding fiction for middle-grade readers.

 Tae (pronounced Tay) Keller grew up in Honolulu, Hawaii (where she danced hula for eight years), and graduated in English with a major in Creative Writing from Bryn Mawr College, where she won the M. Carey Thomas Prize – the highest award given for distinction in writing.
-She has interned and worked in foreign rights with publishers and agencies, but is now focused on her writing.

 When and how did you start writing?